Usman-A-Iqbal/Eukami-public/README.md

 ```
 > Note you will also need to create the environment variables in env.local
 >

  ## Main Page

-The main/landing page is first page customers will encounter and displays keys products from the website, which provides users with a simple, intuituve and profressional user interface.
-In addition, the page also shows various categories of products that users are able to browse and buy.
+The landing page showcases featured products and categories in a modern, professional, and intuitive layout.
+It highlights trending items and allows users to navigate easily to product categories.

 ![Main page Screenshot](Screenshots/main_page.png)